Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 When we first started hiking with kids, we kept the pantry stocked with every type of protein or power bar you can imagine.
 They were certainly quick and easy, but it didn’t take long before nobody would eat them anymore.
 The thrill was gone.

-Friends, I finally hit the mark.
-These bars have been so popular, that I’ve had to wrap them up and hide them in the freezer.
+I finally hit the mark.
+These granola bars have been so popular, that I’ve had to wrap them up and hide them in the freezer.
 They are sweet without tasting like dessert.
 They can live in the bottom of your daypack without turning to crumbs.
 And they disappear at an alarming rate, which is a sure sign that my kids approve of them!

 - 2 cups rolled oats